 The Groningen Meaning Bank (GMB) consists of public domain English texts with corresponding syntactic and semantic representations.
 The GMB is developed at the University of Groningen.
+A multi-lingual version of the GMB is the Parallel Meaning Bank.

 The GMB supports deep semantics, opening the way to theoretically grounded, data-driven approaches to computational semantics.
 It integrates phenomena instead of covering single phenomena in isolation.
 This provides a better handle on explaining dependencies between various ambiguous linguistic phenomena, including word senses, thematic roles, quantifier scrope, tense and aspect, anaphora, presupposition, and rhetorical relations.
 In the GMB texts are annotated rather than isolated sentences, which provides a means to deal with ambiguities on the sentence level that require discourse context for resolving them.